Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Algorithms

-The algorithm of Kaushik \etal, \Cref{alg:kaushik-alg}, adapts \Cref{alg:ptna\"ive-alg}.
+The algorithm of Kaushik \etal, Algorithm~\ref{alg:kaushik-alg}, modifies \shortorextended{this na\"ive approach}{Algorithm~\ref{alg:ptnaive-alg}}.
 The first difference is that in each iteration~$i \in \{1, \ldots, k\}$ the partition is stabilized with respect to each of its own blocks~(lines \ref{algo:mid-loop-kaushik}--\ref{algo:mid-loop-kaushik-end}).
-This ensures that, after iteration~$i$, the algorithm has computed the $i$-bisimulation \cite{DBLP:conf/icde/KaushikSBG02}, which is not the case in~\Cref{alg:ptna\"ive-alg}.
-Second, blocks are split as in \Cref{def:split-original}, (lines \ref{algo:kaushik-set-succ}--\ref{algo:split-end}).
-As a result, \Cref{alg:kaushik-alg} computes the $k$-backward bisimulation.
-To check if $P$ is the relational coarsest partition of $P_0$ (i.e., if full bisimulation has been reached), the algorithm uses the Boolean variable $\mathrm{wasSplit}$~(\cref{algo:wasSplit-initialise,algo:wasSplit-update}).
-If this is~$\mathrm{false}$ at the end of an iteration~$i$, the algorithm stops early~(\cref{algo:wasSplit-check}).
-Moreover, \Cref{alg:kaushik-alg} tracks which sets have been used as splitters (\cref{algo:usedSplitters}), to avoid checking for stability against sets w.r.t.\@ which the partition is already known to be stable.
+This ensures that, after iteration~$i$, the algorithm has computed the $i$-bisimulation \cite{DBLP:conf/icde/KaushikSBG02}, which is not the case in \shortorextended{the na\"ive algorithm}{Algorithm~\ref{alg:ptnaive-alg}}.
+Second, blocks are split as \shortorextended{defined above}{in Definition~\ref{def:split-original}}, (lines \ref{algo:kaushik-set-succ}--\ref{algo:split-end}).
+As a result, Algorithm~\ref{alg:kaushik-alg} computes the $k$-backward bisimulation.
+To check if \shortorextended{full bisimulation has been reached}{$P$ is the relational coarsest partition of $P_0$ (i.e., if full bisimulation has been reached)}, the algorithm uses the Boolean variable $\mathrm{wasSplit}$~(lines~\ref{algo:wasSplit-initialise} and~\ref{algo:wasSplit-update}).
+If this is~$\mathrm{false}$ at the end of an iteration~$i$, no block was split, so the algorithm stops early~(line~\ref{algo:wasSplit-check}).
+Moreover, Algorithm~\ref{alg:kaushik-alg} tracks which sets have been used as splitters (line~\ref{algo:usedSplitters}), to avoid checking for stability against sets w.r.t.\@ which the partition is already known to be stable.
 The algorithm provided by Kaushik \etal does not include this.
 If a partition~$P$ is stable w.r.t.\@ a block~$B$, each refinement of~$P$ is also stable w.r.t.\@ $B$~\cite{DBLP:journals/siamcomp/PaigeT87}.
-So after the partition~$P$ is stabilized w.r.t.\@ a block copy~$B^{\cp}$~(\cref{algo:mid-loop-kaushik} to \cref{algo:mid-loop-kaushik-end}), we can add $B^{\cp}$ to the $\mathrm{usedSplitters}$ set and not consider it in subsequent iterations.
+So after the partition~$P$ is stabilized w.r.t.\@ a block copy~$B^{\cp}$~(lines \ref{algo:mid-loop-kaushik}--\ref{algo:mid-loop-kaushik-end}), we can add $B^{\cp}$ to the $\mathrm{usedSplitters}$ set and not consider it in subsequent iterations.